Multitasking

 Performing several tasks simultaneously is not something extraordinary nowadays, it's often a necessity or a desire to combine work and pleasure.
 A familiar situation to everyone: tasks such as listening to the music or downloading files from the Internet are performed in the background while you are coding or completing wide spreadsheets in the foreground.

-With elementary OS, feel free to manage both windows and workspaces for multitasking.
+With elementary OS, feel free to manage both and for multitasking.

 You can move your app windows around your desktop, overlap on each other, and switch between them.
 Switching can be done by either of the following ways: